 • Networking Skills

-• Spend 10-15 hours per week on an Institute defined project (for a total of no more than 195 hours)
+• Spend 10-15 hours per week on a defined policy research project (for a total of no more than 195 hours)

 • Attend and actively participate in weekly seminars/workshops